WHY CHOOSE a FIBER LASER cutting machine?

 What is the type and make of the resonator?

 Not all fiber lasers are the same.
-Many machine tool manufacturers use IPG resonators, but some larger manufacturers have their own versions.
-Compare the repair costs and regular maintenance needs for each and how this could affect your workflow and budget.
+Many machine tool builders use IPG resonators but some larger manufacturers have their own versions.
+Compare the cost of repair and regular maintenance requirements for each and how that could impact your work-flow and budget.

-Automation is no longer an unnecessary consideration.
-This is especially true when you consider the cutting speeds of fiber lasers.
-In some cases fiber lasers cut parts so quickly that operators are not able to load the new material fast enough.
-Have a look at the fast exchange table of Hymson series G.
+Automation is no longer an idle consideration.
+This is especially true when considering the cutting speeds of fiber lasers.
+In some cases fiber lasers cut parts so quickly operators are not able to load new material fast enough.

-When you choose a fiber laser think about what your business really needs.
-Think about what you need your machines to do for you – including levels of functionality and productivity – and what impact a fiber machine will have in your production flow when it comes to machinings and, of course, your bottom line.
+When choosing a fiber laser think about what your shop really needs.
+Consider what you need your machines to do for you – including functionality and productivity levels – and what impact a fiber machine will have in your shop when it comes to operations on the floor and, of course, your